Membership and governance

 Board of Directors:

-The NSWP is governed by a Board of 11 Directors, with each region determining their own criteria and method of nominating their regional representatives; and a President elected by the global membership.
+The NSWP is governed by a Board of 11 Directors.
+Each region selects their nominated representatives througha transparent and accountable democratic regional process.
+All nominations will be through the regional email listservs.
+The NSWP President is elected by voting members.
 The President and Board members are appointed for a period of up to two years; however, one regional board member rotates off the Board each year to ensure continuity.
 The Board elects from within its membership a Vice President and Executive Committee.
 The Executive Committee includes the President, the Vice President and three Board members (plus the Global Coordinator as a non-voting member).

 President: Andrew Hunter (Asia Pacific Network of Sex Workers)